Renato Sulić: International career

 Renato made his first appearance for Croatia at the 2001 World Championship.
 The same year he won his first medal at the 2001 Mediterranean Games where Croatia won first place.

 In 2003 Renato played a pivotal role in Croatia winning the 2003 World Championship.

 After the 2004 European Championship where Croatia secured 4th place Sulić got hit in a car accident.
 He had an operation on his left knee and missed out on the 2004 Summer Olympics.

 In 2006 he played at the World Cup in Sweden where Croatia won first place.
 In 2008 he won a silver medal with Croatia at 2008 European Championship in Norway.

 The same year he represented his country at the 2008 Summer Olympics in Beijing, China.
 Croatia lost in the semi-finals and finished at fourth place.

 After not being selected for 7 years Željko Babić called up Sulić to play for the national team but Sulić refused and said his national team days are a finished story.

 Personal life

 Sulić has been married to former Miss Universe contestant Maja Cecić-Vidoš since 2003.
 Renato and Maja have four children, three daughters and a son.

 For a while Sulić and his wife owned a local bar in Rijeka named Maat Bar.
-Renato and Maja have four children, three daughters and a son.

 In 2016 Sulić obtained Hungarian citizenship.